Got7: 2017: Flight Log: Arrival, My Swagger, 7 For 7, and Turn Up

 On March 13, the third album of the Flight Log trilogy, Flight Log: Arrival, was released.
-The album sold 220,000 copies in pre-orders alone, and, with 310,000 sold by April 14, it exceeded the total sales of 230,000 copies for Flight Log: Turbulence.
-Moreover, Flight Log: Arrival placed first on Gaon and Hanteo's album charts in March, topping Billboard's World Album Chart.
+The album placed first on the Gaon Weekly Album Chart in March, also topping Billboard's World Album Chart.

 On May 24, the group released a new single in Japan, "My Swagger," which topped Billboard's Japan Single Chart and took second place on Oricon on the day of release.

-On October 10, the group released their seventh EP titled 7 for 7.
-The title track "You Are" is co-composed and co-written by group leader Jay B, the album also features songs written and composed by the members themselves.
-Following the release of their album, title track "You Are" topped real-time music charts in South Korea.
+On October 10, the group released their seventh EP titled 7 for 7, which featured songs written and composed by the members themselves.
+Upon release, the title track "You Are", co-composed and co-written by Jay B, topped real-time music charts in South Korea.
+On December 7, Got7 re-released 7 for 7 as a holiday themed "present edition".

-On November 15, the group released their second Japanese EP titled "Turn Up."
+On November 15, the group released their second Japanese EP titled Turn Up.
 Simultaneously they held their tour in Japan titled "Got7Japan Tour 2017: Turn Up."
-This is the group's first album and tour in which member Jackson did not participate in due to health concerns and conflicting schedules, resulting in a halt on all his Japanese schedules with the exception of special occasions.
+Starting with this album, Jackson halted his Japanese activities with the group due to health concerns and conflicting schedules.

-On December 7, Got7 re-released their EP 7 for 7 as a holiday themed "present edition" featuring new photos of the members.
-Alongside the re-release of the album, the group released a performance video for their b-side "Teenager," which was composed by member Jay B.
+At the end of the year, Flight Log: Arrival and 7 for 7 were the tenth and eighth best-selling albums in South Korea with more than 330,000 copies sold each.